 By 1860 the U.S. military, Mexican-Americans, the Zuni, and the Ute tribes were raiding Navajo lands.
 As a result, Chiefs Manuelito and Barboncito, leading 1,000 Navajo warriors, attacked Fort Defiance, Arizona, on August 30, 1860.
 They nearly overran it, but superior gunfire forced a retreat.
 This led to the U.S. Army’s policy of “total war” against the Navajo.
 Colonel Edward Canby and his forces set out in early October and over the next several months killed 23 Navajo and destroyed Navajo stock and crops.

 In the fall of 1862, Major General James H. Carleton was to the New Mexico Territory and made plans to subdue the Navajo and force them to a reservation called the Bosque Redondo in Fort Sumner, New Mexico.
 By the following year, thousands of Navajo had turned themselves in at military forts throughout New Mexico, and the year 1864 marked the beginning of the “Long Walk” to the Bosque Redondo Reservation.

 Though Manuelito met with officials at Fort Defiance, he and others refused to go to Fort Sumner and instead gathered numerous Navajo and fled into the strongholds within the mountains of western New Mexico.

 However, Manuelito and about 4,000 of his people were not among them.
-From their mountain strongholds, they waged guerrilla warfare, while Carson continued his policy of killing wild game and horses and destroying crops.
+From their mountain strongholds, they waged guerrilla warfare, while Carson continued killing wild game and horses and destroying crops.
 By the autumn of 1866, Manuelito and his people were starving and so finally surrendered.
-They too were taken to the Bosque Redondo.
+They, too were taken to the Bosque Redondo.